arainho/usbarmory/README.md

 screen /dev/tty.SLAB_USBtoUART 115200
 ```

-#### Option 2 - ssh connection
+##### Option 2 - ssh connection
-In this image `usbarmory-debian-base_image` usbarmory cames with predefined ipv4 address `10.0.0.1`, so set you ip address to `10.0.0.2` and connect to your usbarmory.
+In this image `usbarmory-debian-base_image` usbarmory cames with predefined ipv4 address `10.0.0.1`, so set the laptop or workstation ip address to `10.0.0.2` and connect to your usbarmory.

-Now you can log in with
+Now we can log in with
 ```
 ssh 10.0.0.1 -l usbarmory
 ```